How much does it cost to own a cat in Australia?

 Adoption or purchase

-Adopting your cat can cost anywhere from nothing to a few hundred dollars3, and the costs of buying a cat can range from $200 to $3,500 or more.4 Do shop around carefully when choosing your cat and avoid kitten farms5, which like puppy mills, have poor welfare standards.
+Adopting your cat can cost anywhere from nothing to a few hundred dollars, and the costs of buying a cat can range from $50 up to $2,000 for pedigree breeds.
+Do shop around carefully when choosing your cat and avoid badly managed kitten farms, which like puppy mills, have poor welfare standards.
 Whether you adopt or buy, your initial spend is only the starting point.

 Food and treats